Kitchens are essentially the heart of the home; however, they are also one of the most susceptible areas to “intruders.”

-Another way to make sure your home is not attracting flies is by removing dead animals and tiny creatures.
-A common mistake that people make is using rat poison to eliminate pests in and around their homes.
+Another way to ensure your home is not attracting flies is by removing dead animals and tiny creatures.
+A common mistake is using rat poison to eliminate pests in and around their homes.
 An alternative is pest control, which can check for hidden carcasses and remove the source of the fly infestation.

-However, a standard flyswatter or flypaper can get the job done if you deal with a lower volume of flies.
-Flypaper can be left out to draw the flies in and keep them glued in place until you dispose of the sheet.
+However, a standard flyswatter or flypaper can be done if you deal with fewer flies.
+Flypaper can be left out to draw the flies in, and keep them glued in place until you dispose of the sheet.
 A regular or electric fly swatter around the kitchen will do just fine for a more direct fly removal method.

 Dealing With Cockroaches

 One of the main attractions for a cockroach is food scraps and crumbs.
 When preparing food, make sure the surfaces and floors are properly cleaned after you’ve finished.
 Additionally, containers for storing leftovers and other foods and bins should be securely closed with lids.

 However, severe infestations may require you to call professionals, as they have treatments formulated explicitly for eliminating cockroaches.